VulcanJS/vulcan-docs/source/resolvers.md

 ### Data Updating

-As long as you use `withList` in conjunction with `withNew`, `withEdit`, and `withRemove`, your lists will automatically be updated after any mutation.
+As long as you use `withMulti` in conjunction with `withCreate`, `withUpdate`, and `withDelete`, your lists will automatically be updated after any mutation.
 This includes:

 * Inserting new items in lists after they're inserted.
 * Removing items when they're removed.
 * Reordering lists when an item is edited in a way that changes a sort.
 * Removing an item after it's been edited when it doesn't match a list's filters anymore.

-At this time, it's only possible to benefit from this auto-updating behavior if you're using the three built-in mutation HoCs, although making `withList` more flexible towards custom mutations is on the roadmap (PRs welcome!).
+At this time, it's only possible to benefit from this auto-updating behavior if you're using the three built-in mutation HoCs, although making `withMulti` more flexible towards custom mutations is on the roadmap (PRs welcome!).

 #### Alternative Approach